 One of the reasons why we featured three Capital One cards so far is because adding additional users to credit card accounts is very easy.
 You can go ahead and add the additional users during the application process, or you can easily add them to the account after approval.
 They are certainly not the only credit card company that allows you to do this, but they are one of the easiest and come with less restrictions.

 Once you have added users, you can also set their account levels as well.
 With Capital One, you have the options of making the users under your account an Account Manager (often for a trusted partner/spouse) or an Authorized User (often used for children).
 Account Managers have their own login, and can help with managing the account.
 Authorized Users do not have their login, but can use their own card to spend on your account.

 When you set up users under your account, their spend on your account goes toward your reward miles (or points if you use a different credit card company).
 This simple approach often helps many households manage their rewards and their monthly spend more efficiently.

 Small business owners typically have larger expenses than a typical household.
 This is a great opportunity to earn more rewards.
 The IRS views credit card rewards and miles as non-taxable, and the benefits don’t end there.
 In addition to cash back or travel rewards for your business, using the same credit card company as your personal credit card account typically means that you can pool the points together.

-For example, a small business with the a Capital One Spark Cash Plus credit card could transfer miles over to their Capital One Venture X Credit Card account.
+For example, a small business with the a Capital One Spark Miles for Business could transfer miles over to their Capital One Venture X Credit Card account.
 Again, Capital One makes the business to personal rewards transfer easier than most.
 Other card companies allow point transfers, but it can be a bit more of a headache.

 Chase offers attractive personal and business cards with their Chase Sapphire Preferred® Card and Ink Business Preferred® Credit Card that might be worth the extra steps for some business owners when it comes to pooling points together.